DataStax-Academy/zdm-scenario-katapod/step1.md

 CLIENT_CONNECTION_MODE=CASSANDRA uvicorn api:app
 ```

-Test the API with a few calls: first check Eva's status with:
+Test the API with a few calls: first check Eva's status, and compare with the `SELECT` results above, with:

 ```bash
 ### client